natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20775.md

 The Rubin ATGM is a very solid missile, providing users 500mm of penetration while having great speed (550 m/s) and decent range (2.49 miles).
 The only downside is that right after leaving the barrel, the missile dips down before coming back into the center of the sight, making firing from behind cover difficult.

 The BUR High-Explosive rocket is less functional but can be fun to surprise enemies with.
 The round drops very quickly and there is no laser rangefinder, making anything but point-blank shots an exercise in skill.
-The warhead contains the equivalent of 3.96kg of TNT, making it a serious threat to lightly armored targets.
+The warhead contains the equivalent of 3.96kg of TNT, making it a serious threat to lightly armoured targets.

 Given how condensed the ammunition is, you can comfortably take a full loadout.
-The main ammo storage is in the front of the tank, protected by heavily sloped armor and internal fuel tanks.
+The main ammo storage is in the front of the tank, protected by heavily sloped armour and internal fuel tanks.
 The central autoloader holds eight rounds, allowing you to fire a new projectile every .
 The autoloader also gets replenished extremely fast so running out of ammo in the carousel is not life-threatening, unlike many other ATGM vehicles.

 {| class="wikitable" style="text-align:center" width="100%"
 |-